What do you think is the biggest barrier to people giving to a sexual violence charity?

 SSO were also one of our Silver beneficiary charities for Raise’24 and have recently received a grant of £1,200.
 On being a part of Raise and renewing SSO’s B4 membership, Lauren commented.
 “We’re delighted to be part of Raise ’25 and a collective of amazing charities working in so many ways to help people in Oxfordshire.
 The Raise and B4 community make such a hugely positive impact on so many, and we’re so proud to be part of this.

 “We’re also benefiting as an organisation from being involved with B4.
 My colleagues and I have joined lots of events over the past year from black tie dinners to the brilliant ecosystems covering a wide range of topics.
 I really loved the excellent business development session that Caroline O’Connor ran for us at B4 recently.
-Our group passed these sheets around so that everyone could suggest a question or raise a potential frustration/problem for the businesses in the room.
+Our group passed sheets around so that everyone could suggest a question or raise a potential frustration/problem for the businesses in the room.
 For a small (but mighty!) charity like SSO, this kind of insight is incredibly helpful.”

 If you’re viewing this on LinkedIn, please either respond in the comments or message Lauren direct.